 From mid-May, Know My Name: Australian Women Artists 1900 to Now will continue its evolution as one of the most comprehensive exhibitions of art by women ever assembled in Australia.
 Works of art in Part One will make way for a new presentation that continues to propose alternative histories, challenge stereotypes and celebrate the achievements of over 250 artists.

 Experience Know My Name Part One in its entirety before 9 May after which its transformation to Part Two begins.
 Know My Name Part Two opens in full on 12 June.
 Learn more.

 Part One: 14 November 2020 – 9 May 2021

 Part Two: 12 June 2021 – 26 January 2022

 Know My Name: Australian Women Artists 1900 to Now showcases art made by women.
-Drawn from the National Gallery’s collection and loans from across Australia, it is the most comprehensive presentation of art by women assembled in this country to date.
+Drawn from the National Gallery’s collection and loans from across Australia, it is one of the most comprehensive presentations of art by women assembled in this country to date.

 Told in two parts, this exhibition tells a new story of Australian art.
 Looking at moments in which women created new forms of art and cultural commentary such as feminism, Know My Name highlights creative and intellectual relationships between artists across time.

 Know My Name is not a complete account; instead, the exhibition proposes alternative histories, challenging stereotypes and highlighting the stories and achievements of all women artists.